ibm-ecosystem-engineering/Watson-NLP/Init-Container/readme.md

 ### 4. Test the service

-## The Kubernetes manifest
+## Understanding the Kubernetes Manifest

-he Kubernetes manifest used to deploy the model service is in `deployment/deployment.yaml`.
-Have a look at the contents.
+The Kubernetes manifest used to deploy the model service is stored under the root directory for this tutorial at `deployment/deployment.yaml`.
 ```
 cat deployment/deployment.yaml
 ```
-Observe that in this manifest the image of a pretrained model is given as an `initContainer`.
+This manifest consists of a Kubernetes Deployment and a Service.
+Within the Deployment, the Pod specification has an init container which uses the container image of a Watson NLP pretrained model.
 ```
       initContainers:
       - name: initial-model-loading-emotion-classification